Much-loved health and wellbeing coach Mr Motivator joined more than 2,000 fundraisers this weekend to walk in support of the

-When James Dawson’s mother was diagnosed with dementia, he left his job and his home and moved in with his
+When James Dawson’s mother was diagnosed with dementia, he left his job and his home and moved in to care

 After being restricted to holding classes online, Alzheimer’s UK is excited to welcome dementia sufferers and their carers back to